jemus42/tauturri/cran-comments.md

 0 errors | 0 warnings | 1 note

+* This is a new release

+## Fixes from previous submissions

-* Fix quoting of applicatin names in DESCRIPTION (single instead of double quotes)
+* Fix quoting typo of application name in DESCRIPTION title
-* Add links for both Tautulli and Plex
-    - There is no generic URL for the Tautulli API since it's intended to be self-hosted by individual users, therefore it's not a public API like e.g. the Twitter API.
-* Remove VignetteBuilder field (along with various "Suggest")